 To progress on the piano, it’s essential to mobilize and develop your music awareness and ear.
 One might even say that it’s central in the sense that it bridges the physical and intellectual aspects of piano training.
 For both adults and children, this awareness speaks to the body and the soul, and should guide your playing.

 You’ll see that it isn’t easy to distinguish between the artistic and technical sides (think of artistic skating competitions) of performance.
-Musical sensitivity is the motor behind developing one’s technique and is therefore a measure of how well you use your private lessons!
+Musical sensitivity is the motor behind developing one’s technique and is therefore a measure of how well you use your piano lessons!

 Bob James, jazz pianist.